Beyond Freud - Psychoanalysis Schools and Authors

 After Freud – Adler, Carl Jung, neo-Freudians, and ego psychology

-We want to highlight a couple authors.
-First there’s Melanie Klein, who developed a theory of play.
+We want to highlight a couple of authors.
+First, there’s Melanie Klein, who developed a theory of play.
 And then there’s Winnicott, whose theory of transitional objects has been widely studied and validated.

 To conclude this point, we’ll end with John Bowlby.
 His theory of attachment was hugely influential.
 It’s a widely accepted theory people use as a reference point to understand how children connect to their role models.
 It also explains how these important relations and the dynamics they create are the basis for the rest of our relationships as we grow up.